A Strong Foundation

 Child-centered is exactly what it sounds like: it’s not about us as the adults, but about the needs and desires of the child.
 Our goal in this book is not to shape, influence, or manipulate children, but to honor what God has already placed within them.

-Child-Centered Spirituality will be published in the Fall of 2017 and is a perfect holiday gift.
+Child-Centered Spirituality is in the final stages of publication and will be published in time for holiday gift-giving.
 Sign up to be notified when the book becomes available!